-|Bloom Time||Fall, early winter|
+|Bloom Time||Fall, winter|

 |Native Area||South Africa|

 Native to the Eastern Cape province in South Africa, tiger jaws succulents can be found growing amongst rocks and clay soil in the subtropical deserts of the area.
 Their growing season begins in the spring and lasts throughout the summer, and they display brilliant yellow flowers during the fall—although it is uncommon for them to flower when grown indoors.
-Tiger jaws succulents are not toxic to animals or humans, however, snacking on the plant is not encouraged so be sure to supervise curious pets or children when growing a tiger jaws succulent.
+The flower opens during the day in the fall, then closes in the evening.